 Updating the Comprehensive Plan will be a two-year process to adequately address the full scope of work.
 This update is anticipated to require an Environmental Impact Statement (EIS).
 The update will be informed by the environmental analysis in the EIS so that the City can respond to the EIS findings and analysis in a timely manner.
-The update will happen in three phases as outlined below, and depicted graphically in Attachment B. Staff plan to return to Council in mid-2022 with an update on the project.
+The update will happen in three phases as outlined below, and depicted graphically in Attachment B. Staff will return to the Planning Commission in Q2 of this year to discuss the visioning work.